Home 9 Cougar

 Physical appearance

 The fur of the cougar is varied, from light buff to reddish-brown or even silver-grey, with a white underbelly.
-The tip of the cat’s tail is dark, as well as its ears.
+The tip of the cat’s tail and its ears are dark.
 Relative to its size, the hind legs of the cougar are larger than any other wild cat.

-They can jump vertically as high as 18 feet and horizontally up to 45 ft.
+They can jump as high as 18 feet and horizontally up to 45 feet.
 The cougar can also run up to 50 mph.
 The cougar has long canine teeth set in muscular jaws, which enables it to grip large prey with its teeth.
-The cat’s teeth are also extremely sharp and can cut through bone, meat and tendons.
+The cat’s teeth are incredibly sharp and can cut through bone, meat, and tendons.

 Where cougars live